BrandExpand to view more details.

 Recommended or typical retail price.

 "Spring" means the trampoline has the traditional set of springs and padding around the mat edge.
-"Springless" models have a different mechanism such as vertical rods or leaf springs around the frame edge, lower than the jumping surface, so they are much less likely to cause injury.
-This also gives a somewhat different feel to the bounce of the mat; the bounce is more focused in the centre and there's relatively little bounce at the mat edge.
+"Springless" models have a different mechanism such as rubber bands instead of metal springs, or vertical rods or leaf springs around the frame edge below the jumping surface, so they are much less likely to cause injury.
+This can also give a different feel to the bounce of the mat; the bounce is more focused in the centre and there's relatively little bounce at the mat edge.

 Based on testing to the Australian standard AS 4989:2015, covering structural strength, impact safety and checks for entrapment hazards in the trampoline frame and enclosure.
 The more failures, the lower the score.
 A score of 80% indicates the model has only very minor failures while 100% means no failures at all.